Choosing a Bike

 - Shoes: No need for cycling shoes.
 Regular shoes are more versatile.
 A grippy sole will help keep your feet on the pedals.
 If you wear smooth-soled shoes, a strapless pedal toe clip will prevent your feet sliding forward.

-- Jacket: The discomforting effects of rain and wind can be deterred with a suitable wind or waterproof jacket.
+- Jacket: The discomforts of rain and wind can be lessened with a suitable wind or waterproof jacket.
 For serious wet weather protection, add rain pants and shoe covers.

-As urban cycling grows in popularity, clothing is being designed that blends cycling function with city fashion.
-Stretchy wind resistant fabric, discrete reflective accents, and hidden roll up pant tabs help you ride, work and play without looking like a spandex fashion model.
+As urban cycling becomes more popular, you'll find clothing that blends cycling function with city fashion.
+Stretchy wind resistant fabric, discrete reflective accents, and hidden roll-up pant tabs help you ride, work and play without looking like a spandex fashion model.

 Bike Maintenance